Foundations of Data Analysis

 A free version (v0.6) is free and available online as pdf.
 The formatting and page numbering is updated, and the writing is improved in spots in the v1.0.
 Some content is also added in v1.0, but it does not affect the part covered in this course.

-Videos: Lecture will be given in person, and live streamed on Zoom/ YouTube.
+Videos: Lecture will be given in person, and live streamed on YouTube.
 Soonafter videos will automatically appear on the YouTube playlist

 Prerequisits: